reemharbi/eternity/README.md

 ---

 ### Development Process:
 The website was built on rails.
 Components were divided on team members to work on.
 Source controlling was used to merge all components.
 A database was built using firebase.
+Styling was done using Semantic-ui library.
+The team communication was done through Monday.